Dendrobium canaliculatum: Description

 Dendrobium canaliculatum is an epiphytic or lithophytic herb that has cone-shaped to onion-shaped pseudobulbs 30-120 mm long and 10-30 mm wide, each with between two and six leaves on the top.
 The leaves are dark green, deeply channelled, 100-250 mm long and 6-12 mm wide.
 The flowering stem is 200-300 mm long and bears between five and thirty resupinate light brown to caramel-coloured flowers.
 The flowers are long lasting, pleasantly scented, 20-25 mm long and 25-30 mm wide.
 The sepals and petal are twisted near their tips, the sepals 10-15 mm long and 3-4 mm wide.
 The petals are spatula-shaped, 13-18 mm long and about 3 mm wide.
 The labellum is white with purplish marks, 10-13 mm long and 7-9 mm wide and has three lobes.
 The side lobes curve upwards and the middle lobe has three wavy ridges.
 Flowering occurs between August and November.

 Taxonomy and naming

 Dendrobium canaliculatum was first formally described in 1810 by Robert Brown and the description was published in his Prodromus Florae Novae Hollandiae et Insulae Van Diemen.
-The specific epithet (canaliculatum) is Latin word meaning "channelled" or "grooved".
+The specific epithet (canaliculatum) is a Latin word meaning "channelled" or "grooved".

 There are two varieties of this orchid: